v-nhandt21/Viphoneme/README.md

 # Project Custom from vPhon for convert Raw text to IPA

-* Use for embeding TTS model using Tacotron2
+* Use for embeding TTS model using Tacotron2/Fastspeech2 ...

 * By using IPA, tacotron2 can deal with cases cross language as a proposal from futre paper

-* Include diary research in phoneme of Vietnamese, painful and character of Viet

 * Function include: Convert Grapheme to IPA, List same token output, normalize text with vinorm and wordtoken